T. H. Watkins: Editing and academics

 Upon becoming a magazine editor in 1966, Watkins worked for eleven years at The American West.
 He continued his editing career with American Heritage for an additional six years upon joining the magazine in 1976.
 His positions for these magazines included associate editor and senior editor.
 In 1982, Watkins joined The Wilderness Society as their Wilderness editor.
 He continued to edit for the magazine until 1997.
 Apart from editing, Watkins was hired by Montana State University in 1997 as their Wallace Stegner Distinguished Professor of Western American Studies.
 He continued to work at Montana State in his professor position until his death in 2000.

 Awards and honors

 In 1991, Righteous Pilgrim: The Life and Times of Harold Ickes, 1874-1952 won the Los Angeles Times Book Prize for Biography.
 Righteous Pilgrim was also nominated for the National Book Award for Nonfiction in 1990 and the National Book Critics Circle Award for Biography/Autobiography in 1991.
 The Wilderness Society gave Watkins the Robert Marshall Award in 1988.
 Watkins was named into the SBVC Alumni Association Hall Of Fame in 1989.

 Death and personal life

 On February 23, 2000, Watkins died from colon cancer.
-He had two children and was married upon his death at Bozeman, Montana.
+He had two children, Kevin & Lisa, and was married to 2nd wife Joan upon his death at Bozeman, Montana.